bbatliner/vex2/docs/intro.md

 vex.defaultOptions.className = 'vex-theme-os'
 ```

-That will give you all of the APIs for both Vex and Vex Dialog, and set you up with the "Operating System" theme.
+That will give you all of the APIs for both vex and vex-dialog, and set you up with the "Operating System" theme.
 If you'd prefer another theme, check out [Themes](/vex/api/themes).

 The `vex.combined.min.js` file includes:
 - `vex.dialog.js` which adds the functionality that mimics the native browser alert, confirm, and prompt (everything you see in the [Basic docs](/vex/api/basic) examples).